Sparkleshark: Characters

+All characters are in their mid-teens and all go to the same school, except for Shane who is in his late teens and left the school last year.

-Jake – 14 years of age, he is a highly imaginative and creative individual creating stories in a notebook.
+Jake – He is a highly imaginative and creative individual creating stories in a notebook.
 He however is often bullied by others and dismissed as a geek, resulting in him spending most his free time at school hiding between the bins.

-Polly – 14 years of age, she only joined school with the others last week.
+Polly – She only joined school with the others last week.
 She has noticed Jake despite his secluded nature and loves his stories.

-Natasha – 15 years of age, she has looked after Polly in her first week at school coaching her into how to be popular.
+Natasha – She has looked after Polly in her first week at school coaching her into how to be popular.
 She has a troublesome relationship with her father and yearns for his attention.

-Carol – 14 years of age, she dresses in the same manner as Natasha suggesting she wants to attain to her popularity.
+Carol – She dresses in the same manner as Natasha suggesting she wants to attain to her popularity.
 She is attracted to Russell.

-Russell – A good-looking 15 year old whom many of the girls are attracted to.
-He bullies Jake often beating him up with Buzz and Speed.
+Russell – He is good-looking and knows it.
+He bullies Jake, often beating him up with Buzz and Speed.

-Buzz and Speed – Both 14 years of age, they are Russell's sidekicks.
+Buzz and Speed – They are Russell's sidekicks.

-Shane – 16 years of age, having already left school he used to be Natasha's boyfriend.
+Shane – He's already left school.
+He used to be Natasha's boyfriend.

-Finn – Polly's 15-year-old brother, he is large and has limited speech and communicative skills but possess extreme strength for his age, which makes most of the other children fearful and often refer to him as “The Monster”.
+Finn – Polly's brother.
+He is large and has limited speech and communicative skills but possess extreme strength for his age, which makes most of the other children fearful of him.
+They refer to him as “The Monster”.